theboi/github-update-readme/README.md

 ## About

-This GitHub Action updates the README.md file of a repository to show latest activity from a GitHub user.
+This GitHub Action updates your profile README.md to show your latest activity.

 ## Inputs